PrometheanDissident/prometheandissident.github.io/pages/free-speech.md

 - Discuss freedom of speech as a positive right which needs to be culturally protected.
 People need to be culturally tolerant, and also engage in speech which is condusive to the fluorishing of society
 - Speech is not simply a right but also a responsibility
-- Threats to free speech can come from the state, society, or corporations in theory

 - Paradox of tolerance